Ace an Audition to Campus Theatre Club

 After a few weeks of practicing, when the audition day has come, always remember that your purpose is to be a part of the drama club.
 Think positive and never entertain a bad thought, even if you see how competent the other students look.
 Embrace your own talent and believe in yourself.
 Here are some guidelines on the day of the audition:

-- 1Be Punctual.You certainly don't want to have to rush and get all sweaty on the way to the audition hall, so it's better to come at least 15 minutes early.
-This will help you calm down and be familiarized with with the environment.Advertisement
+- 1You certainly don't want to have to rush and get all sweaty on the way to the audition hall, so it's better to come at least 15 minutes early.
+This will help you calm down and be familiarized with with the environment.Be Punctual.Advertisement

 Patience is a Virtue